MixinNetwork/safe/README.md

 }
 ```

-Then we get the safeBTC asset id we received when deposit BTC to the safe address, all safe accounts have different safe assets, the safeBTC asset id of the safe account that we created is `94683442-3ae2-3118-bec7-069c934668c0`.
-Use that to make a transaction to the Safe Network MTG:
+Next, we need to retrieve the safeBTC asset ID that was provided to us when we deposited BTC to the safe address.
+It is important to note that each safe account has its own unique safe asset ID, and for the safe account we created, the safeBTC asset ID is `94683442-3ae2-3118-bec7-069c934668c0`.
+We will use this asset ID to make a transaction to the Safe Network MTG as follows:

 ```golang
 memo := base64.RawURLEncoding.EncodeToString(op.Encode())